Mandy-cyber/Markdown-ToC-Generator/README.md

 ## ⚡ Running the Generator

-Once you've added the ToC placeholder, run the generator using one of these commands:
+Once you've added the ToC placeholder, run the generator using one of these commands:<br>

 #### 🌍 If using the executable: